Big Bear Real Estate Home Buying Articles and Advice

-Buying a home can be one of your most significant investments in life.
+Buying Big Bear real estate can be a significant investment.
 Not only are you choosing your dwelling place, and the place in which you will bring up your family, you are most likely investing a large portion of your assets into this venture.
 The more prepared you are at the outset, the less overwhelming and chaotic the buying process will be.
 The goal of this page is to provide you with detailed information to assist you in making an intelligent and informed decision.
-Remember, if you have any questions about the process, I’m only a phone call or email away!
+Remember, if you have any questions about the process, Contact Me Today!

 Benefits of Owning Your Own Home

-As a fairly general rule, homes appreciate about five percent a year.
+As a fairly general rule, Big Bear real estate appreciates about five percent a year.
 Some years will be more, some less.
 The figure will vary from neighborhood to neighborhood, and region to region.
 Five percent may not seem like that much at first.
 Stocks (at times) appreciate much more, and you could earn over six percent with the safest investment of all, treasury bonds.

 But take a second look…